eccv18-vlease/eccv18-vlease.github.io/_pages/home.md

 <div class="row">
   <div class="col-md-12">
     <img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/alan.png" | prepend:site.baseurl }}">
     <p><b>Alan Yuille</b> is a Bloomberg Distinguished Professor of Cognitive Science and Computer Science at Johns Hopkins University.
 He directs the research group on Compositional Cognition, Vision, and Learning.
-He is affiliated with  the Center for Brains, Minds and Machines, and the NSF Expedition in Computing, Visual Cortex On Silicon. &nbsp;
+He is affiliated with  the Center for Brains, Minds and Machines, and the NSF Expedition in Computing, Visual Cortex On Silicon.
+His research interests include computational models of vision, mathematical models of cognition, medical image analysis, and artificial intelligence and neural networks. &nbsp;
     <span style="color:#1a1aff;font-weight:400;">[<a href="http://www.cs.jhu.edu/~ayuille/">Webpage</a>]</span></p>
   </div>
 </div><br>